 Black horehound

-Ballota nigra, black horehound, is a perennial herb of the family Lamiaceae.
-It is native to the Mediterranean region and to central Asia and it can be found throughout Europe.
-It is also naturalized in Argentina, New Zealand, and the Eastern United States.[1][2][3][4][5]
+Ballota nigra, the black horehound, is a perennial herb in the family Lamiaceae.
+It is native to Europe, the Mediterranean region and east to central Asia.
+It is also naturalised in Argentina, New Zealand, and the eastern United States.[1][2][3][4][5]
 It blooms in the Northern Hemisphere from May to August.

 Below the calyx there are five filiform bracts, 8 mm long.
+The flowers are pollinated by a wide variety of different bee species.[7]

-Each fertilized flower produces a tetrad of black nutlets, cylindrical to ovoid, 2 mm long, partially or fully covered by the calyx.
+Each fertilised flower produces a tetrad of black nutlets, cylindrical to ovoid, 2 mm long, partially or fully covered by the calyx.
 The basal end is flat and attached to the receptacle, while the top end is rounded or pointed.

 The plant was described by Linnaeus in Species Plantarum (May 1753).
-The name Ballota comes from the Greek ballo (to reject), because of the strong offensive odor of the plant; cattle will not eat it.
+The name Ballota comes from the Greek ballo (to reject), because of the strong offensive smell of the plant; cattle will not eat it.
 The specific name nigra could refer to the black colour of dried leaves.

 The common name comes from the Old English words har, meaning "downy or hoary", and hune, meaning the plant itself.
 This name refers to the hairs that give the herb its distinctive appearance.
-In modern times, alternative medicine practitioners have referred to the plant as "seed of Horus"[6] and suggested that horehound takes its name from Horus, the Egyptian sun god.
+In modern times, some alternative medicine practitioners have referred to the plant as "seed of Horus"[8] and claiming that horehound takes its name from Horus, the Egyptian sun god.

 Ballota nigra is a nitrophilous plant; it grows in ruins, fallows, and hedges at elevations up to 1300 m.
 It prefers loose, calcareous (alkaline) soils.
 It tolerates temperatures as low as -5°/-10 °C.